AIVolcanoLab/pyco2stats/docs/index.rst

 Welcome to pyco2stats’s documentation!
 ======================================

-In this documentation you will found:
+In this documentation you will find:

 .. toctree::
    :maxdepth: 2